logo image

 Now Ireland's number 1 visitor attraction, it is open 7 days a week from 09.30 am to 17.00 pm (remains open until 20.00 during July and August).

-Old Jameson Distillery is situated about 1 mile west of O'Connell Street.
+Old Jameson Distillery is 1 mile west of O'Connell Street.
 On the tour bus route.

 Large Image by Neil Turner